dhutapratama/docs/vite.md

 import '../css/app.css'; // [tl! add]
 ```

-The Laravel plugin also supports multiple entry points and advanced configuration options such as [SSR entry points](#ssr).
+The Lets plugin also supports multiple entry points and advanced configuration options such as [SSR entry points](#ssr).

 <a name="working-with-a-secure-development-server"></a>
 #### Working With A Secure Development Server

 If your local development web server is serving your application via HTTPS, you may run into issues connecting to the Vite development server.

-If you are using [Laravel Valet](/docs/{{version}}/valet) for local development and have run the [secure command](/docs/{{version}}/valet#securing-sites) against your application, you may configure the Vite development server to automatically use Valet's generated TLS certificates:
+If you are using [Lets Valet](/docs/{{version}}/valet) for local development and have run the [secure command](/docs/{{version}}/valet#securing-sites) against your application, you may configure the Vite development server to automatically use Valet's generated TLS certificates:

 ```js
 import { defineConfig } from 'vite';